 While some people use cannabis to relax or bring their anxiety to a manageable level, it is hard to enjoy those potential benefits in a mind-altered state.

-That's where CBD comes in.
+That's where CBD products come in.
 It gives you the potential benefits of cannabis, without the intoxicating effect.
 That means you could take CBD and go about your day, functioning normally and feeling great.

 CBD is just the scientific abbreviation for cannabidiol, the most abundant of the potentially beneficial cannabinoids found in cannabis.
 While the extracted CBD can come in many forms, you'll most likely see it in the form commonly referred to as CBD oil.